UT Health Austin ophthalmologist shares insights into the importance of protecting your eyes during a solar eclipse

 A UT Health Austin geriatric psychiatrist shares tips on navigating visitation with residents in long-term care facilities during COVID-19.

 On October 20, 2020, UT Health Austin welcomed a new, full-service H-E-B pharmacy to the first floor of the Health Transformation Building (HTB).
 In addition to supporting the prescription needs of UT Health Austin patients, the pharmacy is open to the public for their pharmaceutical needs.

 UT Health Austin internal medicine specialist, Scott Selinger, MD, FACP, shares how you can prevent, delay, or alleviate a lot of chronic health conditions by utilizing preventive care measures.

-You may need more than just an annual wellness check depending on your occupation or involvement in sports and activities.
+You may need more than just an annual wellness check depending on your involvement in activities.
 Here's a review of the different types of exams you or your family may need.

 UT Health Austin internal medicine specialist Scott Selinger, MD, FACP, shares advice on safely celebrating the Fourth of July during COVID-19.